figure1774–1840

 Caspar David Friedrich

-Caspar David Friedrich is the central visual artist of German Romanticism – the painter who most completely translated its philosophical ambitions into image.
+Caspar David Friedrich is arguably the most important painter of German Romanticism - the artist who most fully realised its philosophical ideas in painting.
 Born in Greifswald on the Baltic coast in 1774, he trained in Copenhagen before settling in Dresden, where he spent most of his working life.
-He died in 1840, largely forgotten, his reputation only fully restored in the twentieth century.
+He died in 1840, largely forgotten at the time, with his reputation only fully restored in the twentieth century.

 Linked nodes